The Dishman Family of Virginia

 Citations

-1. [S133] James Dishman will (25 Nov 1790), Will Book 2, page 271, County Clerk's Office, King George County, Virginia. mentions daughter Sarah Baker.
+1. [S133] James Dishman will (25 Nov 1790), Will Book 2, page 271, County Clerk's Office, mentions daughter Sarah Baker.

-4. [S133] James Dishman, Sr. will (1800), Will Book 2, page 271. daughter Sarah Baker and grandson James Baker named as heirs.
+4. [S133] James Dishman will (1790), daughter Sarah Baker and grandson James Baker named as heirs.

 5. [S43] 1860 U.S. Federal Census (Population Schedule), King George County, Virginia, p.
-41, line 28, dwelling 319, family 319, James Baker household, electronic image, (Online: Ancestry.com, Inc.,2002), image 41 of 73, subscription database, (Digital scan of original records in the National Archives, Washington, DC). son James age 75 implies birth circa 1785.
+41, line 28, dwelling 319, family 319, James Baker household, electronic image, (Online: Ancestry.com, Inc., 2002), image 41 of 73, subscription database, (Digital scan of original records in the National Archives, Washington, DC), son James age 75 implies birth circa 1785.

 6. [S33] Assumption:Death assumed to occur between 1790 when she is named in her father's will and 1800 because no female of wife's age appears in the 1800 King George census.

-7. [S37] William L. Deyo, Compiler, King George County Virginia 1800 Census, (Colonial Beach, VA: DeJoux Publications, 1998). p.30, Hanover Parish, entry 299, Samuel Baker household, 1 male 10-16 (son James), 1 male 26-45 (Samuel), 1 female 10-16 (daughter Mary), 1 female over 45 (unknown.)
+7. [S37] William L. Deyo, compiler, Book - King George County 1800 Census, (Colonial Beach, VA: DeJoux Publications, 1998). p.30, Hanover Parish, entry 299, Samuel Baker household, 1 male 10-16 (son James), 1 male 26-45 (Samuel), 1 female 10-16 (daughter Mary), 1 female over 45 (unknown.)

 Samuel Baker1